-Jay Stemmerman, connected to the Pierce family through his aunt, who was the last known servant at the Pierce mansion, became the owner from the mid-1960s through the 80s.
-After his death, the mansion was vacant for more than 15 years, until his daughter Jane Stemmerman sold it in 2000 to Suzanne Casanova.
+Jay Stemmerman, connected to the Pierce family through his aunt, who was the last known servant at the Pierce mansion, became the owner from the mid-1960s through the 80s, though he abandoned the building long before his death in 1991.
+His daughter, Jane Stemmerman, sold it in 2000 to Suzanne Casanova and Mark Veau, who married in the house.
 Suzanne owned the mansion until 2008; however, she left the mansion in 2006.
 The mansion stood vacant for 2 years until it was purchase by the current owners in November, 2008.

 Tragic Deaths and Spirits